IO Tillett Wright

 iO Tillett Wright (born September 2, 1985) is an American author, photographer, actor, TV and podcast host, and activist.
 After growing up in New York City, he founded street art magazine Overspray and served as its editor-in-chief until 2009.
 From 2010 to 2012 he was a featured columnist for T Magazine with two regular blogs.
 In 2016, he co-hosted MTV show Suspect with Nev Schulman.

 Early life

 Wright grew up in New York City with his mother, Rebecca Wright, a poet and actress.
-He studied in Brockwood Park School in England, UK.
+He attended Brockwood Park School in England.
 Wright is a transgender man.
 He documented the struggles of his upbringing in his memoir Darling Days.

 Career

 Editor

 In 2002, at the age of 17, Wright founded and served as editor-in-chief of a street art magazine, Overspray, until 2009.

 Blogger and writer

 From 2010 to 2012, Wright was a featured columnist for T Magazine, at The New York Times where he had two blogs called Notes From The Underground—for which iO reviewed underground performances—and The Lowdown.

 Wright's first book, Darling Days, A Memoir was released on September 27, 2016, by Ecco Books, an imprint of HarperCollins.

 Wright's second book, Self Evident Truths: 10,000 Portraits of Queer America, has been published on September 15, 2020, by Prestel.

 Wright's third book, Oasis: Modern Desert Homes Around The World, has been published in November, 2020, by Clarkson Potter.